IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

 semantics?
 How do we even phrase an argument that says "our semantics is more meaningful than the empty semantics?"

  (By the "empty semantics", I refer to the denotation ⟦ M ⟧ = ⊥ for all terms M and with codomain = { ⊥ }.)

 Previous chapters have answered this question in the form of soundness, completeness, and so forth.

-However, there are other ways in which we may want to say a language, or, in particular, a _translation_ is meaningful.
+However, there are other ways in which we may want to say a language has a meaningful semantics.
+In particular, a _translation_ may be meaningful.
 Consider a compiler which translates from the source language many times.
 For example, GHC translates along this path:

 Haskell → (Haskell Core / System FC) → STG → C-- → (C | ASM | LLVM | ...)